Caregivers In Harm’s Way

 Some forms of dementia are contagious.
 People unknowingly contract prion disease in restaurants, hospitals, dental offices, via blood transfusions, cosmetics, etc.

-As the following chart illustrates, not all countries are experiencing the same prevalence of Alzheimer’s disease.
+Not all countries are experiencing the same prevalence of Alzheimer’s disease.
 The North Atlantic countries of Finland, Iceland and Sweden have some of the highest rates of dementia in the world.
 Why?

 Why is Finland’s dementia rate 39 percent higher than runner-up Iceland’s?
 If dementia is a random or sporadic condition, there should be little or no variance in the incidence from country to country.
 In reality, the differences and coincidences are astounding.